 This is their history coming alive through melodic lyrics, deep poetry, and enchanting dance, exhibiting a kaleidoscope of vibrant colors and rhythmic beats unique to the Pacific Islands.
 A new sound, capturing the best of both traditional and modern music and dance, draws the participant into a timeless place full of enchantment and energy.

 Before the spectacular show, you can dine on the culinary treasures of Hawai’i, Samoa, New Zealand and Tahiti.
 From fresh seafood to papaya chicken and tropical fruit, this is an authentic blending of local Hawaiian favorites prepared by the award-winning chef at the Fairmont Orchid.

-Photos courtesy of Gathering of the Kings Luau.
+Photos courtesy of Hawaii Loa Luau (Gathering of the Kings).

 A breathtaking backdrop of a vibrant Hawaiian sky displays the Kona Coast’s best sunsets and provides a spectacular background for the Royal Kona Resort Luau.
 The ocean front setting highlights the extraordinary energy and appeal of this dynamic and popular Polynesian show.
 Enjoy an evening of feasting, music and dance as we present a journey through the South Pacific’s legends and lore in historic Kailua-Kona.

 The call of the conch, the lighting of the torches, and the beat of the native drums beckon you to escape to the Hawaii of your dreams.
 Relax with cool tropical trade winds and enchanting Hawaiian melodies.
 Enjoy Hawaiian arts and crafts followed by the unearthing of the Kalua Pua’a (roasted pig) during the Imu Ceremony and all-you-can-eat luau dinner buffet.